Hammad4299/laravel-jumpstart/readme.md

 1. Require "user.login" route.
 Can be changed within middleware if not present to something appropiate
 2. For frontend rollbar, use jumpstart/frontend rollbar implementation

+# Important
+1. Need to register middleware for JsVars in Kernel.php if needed to use as route middleware.

+## Trigger Module
+1. Used in Digital Receptionist

+## Export Module
+1. Used in Digital Receptionist

+## Notification Module
+1. Used in Digital Receptionist

 ## Resonable Role Based resource schema suggestion
 1. User